What is a QR Code

 The Anatomy of a QR Code

 A QR code consists of black squares and dots arranged on a white grid.
 Each pattern encodes information that scanners can interpret.
-Key elements include position markers, alignment patterns, and data modules, which collectively ensure the code is readable even if partially obscured or damaged.
+Key elements include:

 How Data is Stored and Retrieved